 3. If a course is not offered at the 600- or 700level, then faculty can work with the department offering the course to cross list the course at 600- or 700-level.
-However, there must be an additional Ph.D.-level component added to the course.
-The Graduate Studies Committee must approve the cross-listed course.
+The Graduate Advising & Studies Committee must approve the cross-listed course.